THE VFA PIONEER HISTORIES PROJECT

 Interviewed by Mary Jean Collins, VFA Historian, July 2019

 JL: I grew up in New York City.
-[I was] born in Brooklyn, grew up on the southern tip of Queens in a tiny little town called Far Rockaway, a wonderful way to grow up, in the 40s and 50s.
+I was born in Brooklyn, grew up on the southern tip of Queens in a tiny little town called Far Rockaway, a wonderful way to grow up, in the 1940s and 1950s.
 I was born in 1940.
 Anybody wonder how old I am?
-I’m about to turn 79 in two weeks.
+I’m 83 years old.

-So, my parents, as good liberals of the 40s and 50s, believed wholeheartedly that their two daughters needed to be economically independent.
+So, my parents, as good liberals of the 1940s and 1950s, believed wholeheartedly that their two daughters needed to be economically independent.
 They thought education was our pathway to that economic independence.
 They didn’t have a lot of money; they were working class people.
-My parents didn’t graduate from high school, [dad] got a GED when I was in law school and my sister by then was working on her PhD.
+My parents didn’t graduate from high school.
+They got GEDs when I was in law school, and my sister by then was working on her PhD.

 MJC: Tell me about your education and preparation for that economic independence.

 JL: I started out going to Hofstra College on Long Island and commuting.
-The summer of my sophomore year, I went to the University of Wisconsin for summer school and fell in love and basically never went home again.
-I did go back to Hofstra for my first semester of my junior year, because they didn’t have enough dorm rooms at Wisconsin.
-I transferred there in January 1961 and finished my undergraduate degree at the University of Wisconsin.
+The summer of my sophomore year, I went to the University of Wisconsin for summer school and fell in love with Madison and basically never went home again.
+I did go back to Hofstra for the first semester of my junior year, because they didn’t have enough dorm rooms at Wisconsin.
+I transferred to the University of Wisconsin in January 1961 and finished my undergraduate degree there.

 I am very much a product of being mentored.
-I had a wonderful undergraduate teacher named Shirley Abrahamson who just a few weeks ago retired from the Wisconsin Supreme Court after many decades.
-[She was] a very important member of that court, much attacked by the right wing and conservatives.
-She then was a brand-new lawyer herself, teaching an undergraduate course in constitutional law.
+I had a wonderful undergraduate teacher named Shirley Abrahamson who retired from the Wisconsin Supreme Court a few years ago after many decades.
+She was a very important member of that court, much attacked by the right wing and conservatives.
+When I was at Wisconsin, she was a brand-new lawyer herself, teaching an undergraduate course in constitutional law.

-Wisconsin had a lot of funny rules and one was that you didn’t have to take the LSAT if you had a minimal average from the Madison campus, a B average, you were automatically admitted to the law school.
-There were only two of us [women] in the law school out of a class of one hundred and fifty.
+The University of Wisconsin had a lot of funny rules, one of which was that you didn’t have to take the LSAT if you had at least a minimum average of B from the Madison campus.
+With a B average you were automatically admitted to the law school.
+There were only two of us women in the law school out of a class of one hundred and fifty.

-I said that I wanted to apply for a PhD in American political theory [and Shirley,] knowing me a little bit as my teacher in con law [knew] that it wasn’t an activist enough degree for me.
-I needed to think about a law degree, I was a civil rights activist on the campus, and she thought an academic degree was not the right thing.
-I have often given her all the credit but none of the blame.
-Applying to graduate school in American Political Theory was pretty non-traditional in ’61, ’62.
-I graduated in June of that year.
+I asked Shirley to write a reference for me so that I could apply for a PhD in American political theory.
+Applying to graduate school in American Political Theory was non-traditional in 1961 and 1962.
+Shirley, knowing me a little bit as my teacher in con law [knew] that it wasn’t an activist enough degree for me.
+She thought I needed to think about a law degree.
+I was a civil rights activist on the campus, and she thought an academic degree was not the right one for me.
+I have often given her all the credit but none of the blame for my choice.
+I graduated in June of that year with my undergraduate degree.

 JL: Yes, I went to law school because I wanted to be a civil rights activist.
-I was very interested and absorbed [in] race discrimination in America and very concerned about school segregation.
-While I was in law school, the 1964 Civil Rights Act was passed and it came online.
-The year I graduated from law school in ’65 it became a law that was implemented.
+I was very interested and absorbed in issues of race discrimination in America and very concerned about school segregation.
+While I was in law school, the 1964 Civil Rights Act was passed, and took effect.
+The year I graduated from law school in 1965 it became a law that was beginning to be implemented.
 I really thought it was an employment law.

-One of Wisconsin’s other crazy rules was that it was a diploma state.
-You could get admitted to the Wisconsin bar without taking a Bar exam [at that time].
-No other states accepted that bar admission for reciprocity and I was a New Yorker not intending to make my life in Wisconsin.
+One of Wisconsin’s other crazy rules was that it was a “diploma state.”
+You could get admitted to the Wisconsin bar without taking a Bar exam, but I was a New Yorker not intending to make my life in Wisconsin.
 I did get admitted to the Wisconsin bar and I’m still a proud and inactive member of the Wisconsin bar, but I went home and took the New York bar exam.

-It took me a while to figure out how to get to Washington.
-I came in March of 1966 [to work] for the then Department of Health, Education and Welfare.
-First in what we would now call the Office of Civil Rights, and then pretty quickly in the general counsel’s office telling Southern school superintendents what they had to do to comply with this new law.
-Title VI of the Civil Rights Act that said if you get any federal money, you can’t discriminate.
-Title VI was particularly being tested in the area of education and school desegregation.
+It took me a while to figure out how to get a job in Washington.
+I came in March of 1966 to work for the then U S Department of Health, Education and Welfare– first in what we would now call the Office of Civil Rights, and then pretty quickly in the general counsel’s office.
+My job was to tell Southern school superintendents what they had to do to comply with this new law, specifically Title VI of the Civil Rights Act of 1964.
+This law said if you get any federal money, you can’t discriminate based on race.
+Title VI was particularly being tested in elementary and secondary education and enforced in the context of school desegregation.

 MJC: What was the experience of trying to implement a new law like?

 JL: It was scary in some ways.
 The federal government had a couple of interesting policies for those of us lawyers going down and meeting with Southern school superintendents.
-One was we didn’t use a government car, because people thought that was too dangerous; you rented a local car with a local license plate.
-The other was, we could never travel in integrated groups, because it was too dangerous.
-This was the summer of ’66 into ’67.
-So top of mind was the safety of their employees.
+One was we didn’t use a government car because people thought that was too dangerous; you rented a local car with a local license plate.

-In some really ironic and crazy way, we were then desegregated.
-There were no national hotel chains, so you stayed in black neighborhoods, in hotels and motels that would allow blacks and whites – there were very few of them.
-Title II of that same civil rights act, the Public Accommodations Law, also passed in ’64 [and] was just beginning to be implemented.
-Southern cities and towns were closing swimming pools rather than integrating them.
-That was the context of these trips [to the] south.
+No national hotel chains were integrated in the areas where we worked, so we stayed in black neighborhoods, in hotels and motels that would allow both blacks and whites to stay there.
+There were very few integrated accommodations.
+Title II of that same civil rights act, the Public Accommodations title, also passed in 1964, was just beginning to be implemented.
+As one example, some southern cities and towns were closing swimming pools rather than integrating them.
+That was the context of these trips to the south.

 MJC: Did you have any trouble as a woman getting hired by the government to do this work?

 JL: No, there wasn’t a gender issue.
-There were very few women lawyers and at that moment they were eager for lawyers who were willing to do civil rights work.
+There were very few women lawyers and at that moment the government was eager to hire lawyers who were willing to do civil rights work.
 So that wasn’t an issue.

 MJC: That’s a very intense period of American history – we were getting new laws to try to eliminate segregation.

-JL: Yes, tried to eliminate it, because we sit on more than the vestiges.
-[The] reality [is we have] very segregated schools in America.
-And here we have in our political dialogue Kamala Harris and Joe Biden talking about school busing – it’s just shocking.
+JL: Yes, “tried” to eliminate it is the right way to say it, because we still live with more than the vestiges.
+The reality is we continue to have very segregated schools in America.
+And now we have in our political dialogue Kamala Harris and Joe Biden talking about school busing – it’s just shocking.
 I thought I was the only person in America who still talked about school busing.

 MJC: So, you moved to Washington.
 You weren’t married at that time.

-I met him in July of ’66.
-He had been in Mississippi for a month and he was determined to leave the NLRB and go back full time the first time the Lawyers’ Committee had a slot available in their Jackson office.
-This guy was very committed to civil rights, doing something about the injustices of race discrimination and [was] determined to return to Mississippi.
+I met him in July of 1966.
+He had been in Mississippi for a month, and he was determined to leave the NLRB and go back to Mississippi full time as soon as the Lawyers’ Committee had a slot available in their Jackson office.
+This guy was very committed to civil rights, doing something about the injustices of race discrimination, and he was determined to return to Mississippi.

-He went back to Mississippi full-time in February of ’67 and we had this commuting relationship until the March on the Pentagon.
-[It was] the anti-Vietnam War March.
+He went back to Mississippi full-time in February of 1967 and we had this commuting relationship until the March on the Pentagon in October 1967.
+It was an anti-Vietnam War March.
 He came up to join me as a legal observer trying to make sure that people who were arrested weren’t clobbered to death.
 We spent the entire weekend getting people out of jail.
-At the end of the weekend I said I can’t do this [long distance] anymore and he said OK I think we should get married.
+At the end of the weekend, I said I can’t do this long distance anymore and he said OK, I think we should get married.

-We married two months later at the end of December ’67.
+We married two months later at the end of December 1967.
 We bought a tiny little house in a wonderful, brand new black neighborhood in Jackson.
-[It was a] little house that was built for us for $13,999.
-We got married, packed up the car and moved to Mississippi for a year, where I taught at Jackson State College.
-[It’s] now Jackson State University, a historic black college [and I was] their first white hire.
+It was a little house that was built for us for $13,999.
+We got married, packed up the car and moved to Mississippi for a year, where I taught at Jackson State College, which is now Jackson State University, a historic black college.
+I was their first white hire.
 It was a very gutsy, courageous thing for the black president of a state institution to hire me in the first place.
-Elliott continued working for the Lawyers’ Committee, he was there for two years and I for one full year.
+Elliott continued working for the Lawyers’ Committee.
+He was in Mississippi for two years, and I was there for one full year.

 MJC: When did you return to Washington?

-JL: At the end of ’68 we returned to Washington.
-Elliott [got] a civil rights job with a private law firm, Joe [Rauh Jr.] was “Mr. civil rights” and “Mr. labor law” in this town.
-Elliott had the unique confluence of expertise in labor law and civil rights, so he was hired as a young associate.
-We always intended to make our lives in D.C.
+JL: At the end of 1968 we returned to Washington.
+Elliott joined Joe Rauh Jr.’s private law firm as an associate.
+Joe Rauh Jr. was “Mr. civil rights” and “Mr. labor law” in D.C.
+Elliott had the unique confluence of expertise in labor law and civil rights.
+We always intended to return to D.C. permanently.
 We never intended to move to Mississippi full time.
-We came back a little earlier than either of us had planned, maybe a year or two ahead of our schedule, but jobs like that and getting paid didn’t happen very often.
+We came back a little earlier than either of us had planned, maybe a year or two ahead of our schedule, but jobs like Elliott’s that paid him for civil rights and labor law work didn’t happen very often.

-Elliott came back and I took one more civil rights job after another.
-My first job coming back was working for the Urban Coalition.
-I then went to the US Commission on Civil Rights [and] at each place [was] working on school desegregation issues.
-I left the commission in the summer of ’74, intending to take the summer off and just relax.
-I hadn’t not worked since I was 14 years old, I had a little girl who was 2 years old and I thought this was going to be fun, I was going to take the summer off.
+I took one civil rights job after another.
+My first job after returning was working for the Urban Coalition.
+I then went to the US Commission on Civil Rights and at each place I worked on school desegregation issues.
+I left the Commission in the summer of 1974, intending to take the summer off and just relax.
+I had worked since I was 14 years old.
+Elliott and I had a little girl who was two years old at that time and I thought this was going to be fun.
+I was going to take the summer off.

-[Gladys Kessler], a wonderful woman who was one of the founders of the then Women’s Legal Defense Fund [now: National Partnership for Women & Families], was a federal judge appointed by President Clinton.
-[She] said we just got this new money from The Junior League of Washington D.C.
-Brooksley Born had given a dynamite speech to the Junior League of Washington D.C. entitled “de jure race sex discrimination”.
-It was all the ways that the law requires gender bias, not just permits it but requires it.
+Gladys Kessler, a wonderful woman who was one of the founders of the then Women’s Legal Defense Fund (WLDF) now: The National Partnership for Women & Families contacted me.
+Later Gladys became a federal judge appointed by President Clinton.
+She said WLDF just received new funds from The Junior League of Washington D.C.
+Brooksley Born had given a dynamite speech to the Junior League that was entitled “de jure sex discrimination”.
+It was all the ways that the law required gender bias, not just permit it but require it.

-Brooksley got these junior legal ladies all fired up and they gave the Women’s Legal Defense Fund $30,000 one-time seed money grant.
+Brooksley got these Junior League ladies all fired up and they gave the Women’s Legal Defense Fund $30,000, a one-time seed money grant.
 That allowed Gladys to come and make the pitch to me that I should come work on sex discrimination issues.
-I thought sex discrimination issues were interesting.
-I didn’t know anything about them.
-My first love was [fighting] race discrimination.
-I didn’t love the discrimination, I loved the fighting of it.
+I thought sex discrimination issues were interesting even though I didn’t know anything about them.
+My passion was fighting race discrimination.

-Gladys made a very simple argument [that] the nexus between race and sex discrimination and poverty is inextricable and unless you [were] working on gender and race, you were [never] going to get at the roots and seeds of poverty in this country.
-Think of all our modern day, contemporary discussions about the need for working on issues [with intersectionality].
-That made a lot of sense.
-So, I took this job, $15,000. $10,000 I paid an assistant; $5,000 I ran the office and I learned a lot about sex discrimination.
+Gladys made a very simple argument that the nexus between race and sex discrimination and poverty is inextricable and unless you were working on gender and race, you were never going to get at the roots and seeds of poverty in this country.
+She was ahead of her time.
+Think of all our contemporary discussions about the need for working on issues with intersectionality.
+She made a lot of sense to me.
+So, I took this job for $15,000 in salary.
+I paid an assistant $10,000; I ran the office on $5,000 and I learned a lot about sex discrimination.

-I came to the Women’s Defense Fund in July 1974.
+I came to the Women’s Legal Defense Fund in July 1974.
 Roe had been decided barely 18 months before.
-Ruth Ginsburg was just beginning in 1971 to attack sex discrimination in the courts.
+Ruth Bader Ginsburg was just beginning in 1971 to attack sex discrimination in the courts.
 Congress was just beginning to pass laws that prohibited sex discrimination.
-We have the Equal Pay Act of ’63, in that same Civil Rights Act of ’64 I talked about – Title VI.
-Title VII included for the first-time employment, except for the Equal Pay Act of the year before.
-Title IX is ’72, barely two years before I started, and you see now the glory of the women’s soccer.
+We have the Equal Pay Act of 1963.
+In that same Civil Rights Act of 1964, as I talked about, there was Title VI which prohibited discrimination based on race in federally funded activities.
+Title VII included for the first-time a prohibition on discrimination in employment based on sex, following on the Equal Pay Act of the year before.
+Title IX, prohibiting discrimination in education based on sex passed in 1972, barely two years before I started, and now you see one result of that law: the glory of the women’s soccer and women’s basketball.

-And at the same time, we’re not being paid equally.
+And at the same time, women and men were still not being paid equally.
 We have come very far and by God we have very far to go.
-At the same time a celebration and smack your hand against your head – how can this be that they are paid less than men?
+At the same time, we celebrate women’s progress, we smack our hand against our heads – how can this be that we are paid less than men?

 MJC: So much less.